kasperwelbers/network-tools/howto/howto_content_similarity_network.md

 The `content.similarity.graph` function has 2 required arguments. `m` is the matrix giving the content characteristics per document. `vertex.grouping.vars` is a named list containing the meta veriables that are used to group the documents.
 The function returns a graph in the `igraph` format.

-Notable optional arguments are `similarity.measure' and `min.similarity`.
+Notable optional arguments are `similarity.measure` and `min.similarity`.
 With `similarity.measure` alternative methods to calculate the similarity between documents can be chosen.
 With `min.similarity` a threshold can be given for the edges/ties in the graph.

 ```r